-Influences include gothic bands from the 1980's, e.g. Cocteau Twins, Throbbing Gristle // Psychic TV, the Cure, and Dead Can Dance, as well as the Twin Peaks TV series, New Age, the decelerated beats of DJ Screw (PBUH).
+Influences include Post-punk bands with gothic styles from the 1980's, e.g. Cocteau Twins, Throbbing Gristle // Psychic TV, the Cure, and Dead Can Dance, as well as the Twin Peaks TV series, New Age, the decelerated beats of DJ Screw (PBUH).
 Overlapping terms include haunted house, screwgaze, crunkgaze, chillgaze (crunk shoegaze), darkwave, occult house (okkvlt), trianglecore, post-whatever, next wave, broken-clash, death disco, post-pop, ghost drone, avant hard, zombie rave, ghost step and drag… Term "Drag" can also be understood as a stretching technique similar to chopped and screwed and glitch techniques.
 It is interesting to notice that "Witch House—Drag" relation is somewhat similar to "Hip Hop—Rap" relation.
 The term "Witch House" was coined and popularized in 2009 by Johnathan Coward of SHAMS and Travis Egedy of Pictureplane.

 Labels Tri Angle (Alec Koone Balam Acab and Christopher D. Greenspan OoOoO) established by Robin Carolan (of the popular 20JFG music blog) and Robert Disaro's (of //Tense//) imprint Disaro Records are recognized as flagships of the Witch House "movement".
 This movement is often associated with parallel emergence of Chillwave (Glo-fi) with which it shares the aesthetic tactics of survival in hyper-mediated late capitalist society.
 These tactics are "taken" from electroclash revolutions and "mutated" (Look: Brent Luvaas "Re-Producing Pop ").
 Maybe, for these reasons Witch House is sometimes interested in other interpretations of New Wave music and in appropriation of goth, industrial, minimal synth, krautrock and cold wave aspects of the 80s with were omitted by electroclash or forgotten in the era of indietronica.
 In the same manner chillwave uses new romantics, funk or latin disco… Both genres celebrate external aspects of past, in these case VHS and audio cassette technologies of the 90s (same as synths and commodores of the 80s in electroclash) Important point of Witch House is the relationship to MTV culture and Dirty South rap music which is solved through certain semi-ironic idea of unity and integration of culture represented by "▲" symbol.
 Band "Salem" is a popular pioneer though their music is not the typical example of this genre's sound.